-The Rooftop, the refined rooftop pool bar and grill on top of the stylish Hotel Americano, comes with commanding views of Chelsea, light Mediterranean fare, and delicious tequila-based cocktails.
-Accessed directly from the street via an external glass elevator, the year-round space converts into an alpine style glass-roofed dining area during winter, when it serves creamy fondue and hot sake by the hot tub.
+The Rooftop, the refined rooftop pool bar and grill on top of the stylish Selina Chelsea NYC, comes with commanding views of Chelsea, light Mediterranean fare, and delicious tequila-based cocktails.
+Accessed directly from the street via an external glass elevator, the year-round space converts into an alpine style glass-roofed dining area during winter when it serves creamy fondue and hot sake by the hot tub.

-Crowning the top of Viceroy New York in the heart of Midtown Manhattan, The Roof has a classy yacht-inspired design and jaw-dropping views of Central Park.
+Crowning the top of Le Méridien New York, Central Park in the heart of Midtown Manhattan, The Roof has a classy yacht-inspired design and jaw-dropping views of Central Park.
 Equally sophisticated, the menu features an extensive selection of cocktails, spirits, and regionally brewed craft beers, as well as tasty small plates to match.